AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/prepare-for-your-event.md

 >[!NOTE]
 >
->**FYI**
->
 >Marketo is now standardizing language across all subscriptions, so you may see lead/leads in your subscription and person/people in docs.marketo.com.
 These terms mean the same thing; it does not affect article instructions.
 There are some other changes, too.
-[Learn more](http://docs.marketo.com/display/DOCS/Updates+to+Marketo+Terminology).
+[Learn more](/help/marketo/getting-started/updates-to-marketo-terminology.md).

 ## Create a New Marketo Role {#create-a-new-marketo-role}